veysiertekin/SortingAndPatternMatchingAlgorithms/README.md

 SortingAlgorithms
 =================

-Includes sorting algorithms and a test case which calls from Main.java and tests their execution times by increased item SIZE.
+Includes sorting algorithms and a test case which calls from "Main.java" and tests their execution time by increased item size.